 Some ideas for the future:

-Parallelize some functions to use multicore processors.
-Today, almost all PCs have at least dual-core processor.
+- Parallelize some functions to use multicore processors.
+PCs have at least dual-core processor.
 Normally, parallel tasking is used to improve performance.
-But with the webcam solver, we don’t need more speed, we need more quality.
+But here we don’t need more speed, we need more quality.
 The idea is that parallel tasks should perform the same operation on the same image frame but with different settings.
 After all tasks are joined, we will take the task with the best result and discharge others.